 A well designed, prominently positioned, dedicated learning space within cultural institutions allows schools, families and community groups to play, make, create and feel at home within the building.

-Since 2000, the Clore Duffield Foundation has provided funding to support the development of Clore Learning Spaces in museums, theatre and heritage sites.
-We have funded around 70 Clore Learning Spaces with grants of up to £2.5m to create Clore Learning Centres in national museums and performing arts centres, to donations of less than £50,000 to fund small Clore Studios within local museums.
+Since 2000, the Clore Duffield Foundation has provided funding to support the development of Clore Learning Spaces in museums, theatre and heritage sites across the UK.
+We have funded around 80 Clore Learning Spaces with grants of up to £2.5m to create Clore Learning Centres in national museums and performing arts centres, to donations of less than £50,000 to fund small Clore Studios within local museums and libraries.

 Following the 2022 Review of the Clore Learning Space programme, we would like to support smaller cultural organisations, right across the UK, to create Clore Learning Spaces.
 We have created a dedicated Small Clore Fund to encourage applications.
 We are concerned that existing Clore Learning Spaces remain at the forefront of cultural learning practice, ensuring more people experience the inspiration, knowledge, joy and wellbeing of cultural learning.
-To support our existing Clore Learning Spaces we are introducing the Fit for the Future and Challenge and Opportunity Funds.
+To support our existing Clore Learning Spaces we introduced the Fit for the Future Fund.

 Funding programmes